-This course is a survey of some of the main concepts that shape academic and nonacademic debates about politics.
-It aims to equip students with a basic understanding of the key concepts and theories in political philosophy and the critical skills that will put them in a position to rationally make up their own minds about political questions.
-Topics covered include the modern state, the rule of law, democracy, hybrid and authoritarian regimes, civil rights, justice, and the institutions of social justice.
+This course is a survey of some of the main concepts that shape academic and non-academic debates about politics.
+It aims to equip students with a basic understanding of the key concepts and theories in political philosophy and science as well as the critical skills that will put them in a position to rationally make up their own minds about political questions.
+Topics covered include the modern state, the rule of law, democracy, hybrid and authoritarian regimes, freedom, civil rights, justice, capitalism, the institutions of social justice and the challenges climate change poses to existing political institutions.